rguides

 Testing Shiny Apps with shinytest2

-Manual testing of Shiny apps is tedious.
+Testing Shiny apps manually is tedious.
 You click through the same paths, verify the same outputs, and hope nothing broke when you added that new feature.
-This process doesn’t scale.
+This process does not scale.
 As your app grows, you need a way to catch regressions automatically.
+The shinytest2 package provides a programmatic testing toolkit that integrates with testthat.

 The shinytest2 package solves this problem.
 It provides a streamlined toolkit for testing Shiny applications and integrates with the testthat framework.
 Instead of clicking through your app manually, you write tests that run automatically.